Buying a house in The Netherlands?

 That dissolving clause specifies the amount of time you have to arrange financing so that the purchase can proceed.
 If you do not succeed in obtaining a mortgage within the agreed period (4-6 weeks in general), you can unilaterally terminate the contract.
 You will however need a written statement from two banks confirming that they have rejected your application for a loan.

-Buying a home and the accompanying costs
+Buying a home and accompanying costs

 The price of a house in the Netherlands is always followed by an abbreviation, either ‘KK’ or ‘VON’